Cabildo of Jujuy: History

-Spanish conqueror Francisco de Argañarás y Murguía, along with his hueste, found the land in where he later would found the city on 16 April 1593.
-At the following day, Argañarás choses to Rodrigo Pereyra as scrivener, founds the city archive and the aperture of the Cabildo book.
-On 19 April of the same year Argañarás founds the city San Salvador de Velazco (current San Salvador de Jujuy, capital of Jujuy) and chose the Cabildo members.
-The exact date of the construction of the cabildo is unknown due to archives loss, but it is known that, few after the foundation, Argañarás asked to the Cabildo to be “built the fastest possible”.
-It was later informed that the city “has put and signed Cabildo and jail houses”.
+Spanish conqueror Francisco de Argañarás y Murguía, along with his hueste, found the land where he later ended up founding the city on 16 April 1593.
+The following day, Argañarás chose Rodrigo Pereyra as scrivener, founded the city archive and the aperture of the Cabildo book.
+On 19 April of the same year Argañarás founded the city San Salvador de Velazco (currently San Salvador de Jujuy, capital of Jujuy) and chose the Cabildo members.
+The exact date of the construction of the cabildo is unknown due to archives loss, but it is known that, a few years after the foundation, Argañarás asked to the Cabildo to be "built the fastest possible".
+It was later informed that the city "has put and signed Cabildo and jail houses".

 On 25 May 1812, Manuel Belgrano presented the then-just-created National Flag to the town and army, inside the Jujuy Cabildo.
-On 25 May of the next year, Belgrano gives to this cabildo the Bandera Nacional de Nuestra Libertad Civil (National Flag of our Civile Freedom), as a gratitude symbol.
+On 25 May of the next year, Belgrano gave to this cabildo the Bandera Nacional de Nuestra Libertad Civil (National Flag of our Civile Freedom), as a gratitude symbol.

 In 1821 the cabildo began to go downside after Bernandino Rivadavia abolished the Cabildo of Buenos Aires.

 At early 1825, Juan Antonio Álvarez de Arenales, the then Salta governor, sent a law project to try to transfer the building and thus try to finish with the privileges the cabildo had since the colonial times, for "modernizing" the State.
-On 9 February 1825, the room of the representatives accept the project and, as a result, it's established by Arenales and the building of the cabildo was handed over to the Departamento de Policía de Jujuy (Jujuy Police Department).
+On 9 February 1825, the room of the representatives accept the project and, as a result, it was established by Arenales and the building of the cabildo was handed over to the Departamento de Policía de Jujuy (Jujuy Police Department).

 On 18 November 1831 was established, in this cabildo, the politic autonomy act to become independent from Salta.

 On 18 December 1837, Pablo Alemán, the then governor of Jujuy, ordered the invalidation of the Cabildo y Regimiento of the city San Salvador de Jujuy.
 It began ruling on 1 January 1838, thus being the last Argentine cabildo to be abolished.
 Since then, it worked as a jail, as headquarters of Guardia Urbana and as provisional Government House.

 On 15 January 1863, due to an earthquake, the cabildo collapsed in such a way it was decided to demolish it.
 Its reconstruction was planned in April 1863, being already at an advanced stage in 1864 and finished three years later in 1867.
 This earthquake also caused the collapsing of other buildings.

 On 14 July 1941 it was declared “Monumento Histórico Nacional por Decreto N° 95 687” (National Historic Monument by Decree No. 95 687).